blackbird806/LittleBirdBlog/_posts/2020-04-29-What-I-like-about-D.md

 ```
 > A hello world in Dlang.

-Some times ago I discovered [the D programming language](https://dlang.org/) which is now one of my favourite if not my favourite language.
+Sometime ago I discovered [the D programming language](https://dlang.org/) which is now one of my favourite, if not my favourite, languages.
-So in this post I 'll show you some features that I love in D.
+In this post I'll show you some D features that I love.

 But first of all, a little intro.

 # The D programming language

 D was created in 2001 by Walter Bright with lessons learned from C++.
-D is really close to C++ (especially modern C++) but have much more features, a cleaner syntax, faster compile times, and so on.
+D is really close to C++ (especially modern C++) but has more features, a cleaner syntax, faster compile times, and so on.
-D have also a fully optional garbage collector to handle memory (this mean you can disable it in some part of your programs or even disable it in your whole project), which allow to write more compact and readable code.
+D also has fully optional garbage collector to manage memory (this means you can disable it in some part of your programs or even disable it in your whole project), which allows for more compact and readable code.

 # Some Great D features

-For the following of this post I will assume you already know most of C++ features in order to compare it to D.
+For the remainder of this post, I will assume you already know most C++ features in order to compare it with D.
-I will also not show [every D feature](https://dlang.org/spec/spec.html) since there is a way too much.
+I will also not show [every D feature](https://dlang.org/spec/spec.html), but only some of my favourites.

 ### D templates

-D's syntax for templates is a little shorter than C++ :
+D's syntax for templates is a little shorter than the C++ syntax :
 ```d
 import std.stdio;
 // here T is the type name